DATA-606-SPRING-2022/Jin_DATA606/README.md

 ## Exploratory Data Analysis

 For this project, I choose the Appliance category from the entire Amazon review dataset because it has a moderate number of review and product records.
-This section summarize the EDA for the datasets, for more a comprehensive demonstration and visualization, please use the EDA notebook (https://github.com/JinHuiXu1991/Jin_DATA606/blob/dcbf6d71c8a12ea498c7943c09cacdee08705d3f/ipynb/DATA606_Part1.ipynb)
+This section summarize the EDA for the datasets, for a more comprehensive demonstration and visualization, please use the EDA notebook at https://github.com/JinHuiXu1991/Jin_DATA606/blob/dcbf6d71c8a12ea498c7943c09cacdee08705d3f/ipynb/DATA606_Part1.ipynb

 ### Review Data
 There are a total of 602,777 review records in this category, and the dataset has 12 different features.